giantswarm/docs/src/content/reference/_index.md

 ---
 linkTitle: Reference
 title: Reference
-documentation: Our place for you to look up some details.
+description: Our place for those facts you never want to keep in mind.
 ---